mdcruz/cypress-testing-workshop/README.md

 ## Viewing the slides locally

-If you want to view the slides locally, open another terminal window and then type
+If you want to view the slides locally, open another terminal window, go to the `cypress-testing-workshop` directory and then type

 ```bash
 npm run slides:build
 npm run slides:dev
 ```

+To access the slides, navigate to http://localhost:3000

 ## Workshop Credits